rapidsai/deployment/source/platforms/databricks.md

 ```

-You can also connect to the dask client using the scheduler address and submit tasks.
+Connect to the dask client and submit tasks.

 ```python
 from dask.distributed import Client